ColumPaget/enhancer/README.md

 ```
 path          perform match against first arg of the function.
 This is usually a file path, but for 'connect' and 'bind' it can be a URL
 basename      peform a match against the basename (leading directory removed) of the first arg of the function
 family        for 'connect', 'bind' and 'accept' this is the url type.
-It can be 'tcp6', 'tcp', 'udp', or 'unix'
+It can be 'ip4', 'ip6', 'net', or 'unix'. 'net' matches both 'ip4' and 'ip6'
-peer          for 'connect' and 'accept' this is the remote host ip
+peer          for 'connect' and 'accept' this is the remote host ip, extracted from 'path' which will be url
+port          for 'connect' and 'bind' this will be the port to bind or connect to
-user          match against username
+user          match against username current process is running as
-group         match against groupname
+group         match against primary groupname current process is running as
 arg           match if any arg in the programs arguments matches
 ```